-For example, instead of naming a graphic file image.jpg, you might call it image\1.jpg.
-When you want to start serving a new version of the file, you'd name the new file image\2.jpg, and you'd update your links to point to image\2.jpg.
-Alternatively, you might put all graphics in an images\v1 directory and, when you want to start serving new versions of one or more graphics, you'd create a new images\v2 directory, and you'd update your links to point to that directory.
+For example, instead of naming a graphic file image.jpg, you might call it image_1.jpg.
+When you want to start serving a new version of the file, you'd name the new file image_2.jpg, and you'd update the links in your web application or website to point to image_2.jpg.
+Alternatively, you might put all graphics in an images_v1 directory and, when you want to start serving new versions of one or more graphics, you'd create a new images_v2 directory, and you'd update your links to point to that directory.
 With versioning, you don't have to wait for an object to expire before CloudFront begins to serve a new version of it, and you don't have to pay for object invalidation.